 What kinds of woodpeckers can you find in North Carolina?

-No matter where you live in North Carolina, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in North Carolina, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.